danday74/integer-sequences/README.md

 ## Misc functions

 ```
-ms.getNumbersAsJson(max: number)  // Returns a JSON object providing data on a list of numbers.
+ms.getNumbersAsJson(max: number)  // Returns a JSON object providing data on a list of numbers
 ```

 Example: